maszhongming/ReactionMiner/README.md

 # ReactIE-PDF-Conversion

 This is the PDF converter for ReactIE project.
 The program takes in a PDF of chemistry paper and outputs a json file containing all the text information, parsed into corresponding sections.
-See any .json file in parsed_postprocess folder, such as this one: [acs.accounts.3c00129.json](/example_journals_results/acs.accounts.3c00129.json) as an example.
+See any .json file in parsed_postprocess folder, such as this one: [acs.accounts.3c00129.json](/example_journals_results/acs.accounts.3c00129.json) generated from this pdf: [acs.accounts.3c00129.pdf](/example_journals/acs.accounts.3c00129.pdf) as an example.

 ## Dependency